 Anticipate other variations of your logo that you might need.
 Most social platforms are square or circle, so go ahead and ask for those resizes so it’s not cut off.

-Some people even have both vertical and horizontal versions of their logo.
+Some people even have both vertical and horizontal versions of their logo:

 Do you want people to promote that they’re a member?
 Make an ‘ebadge.’
 We literally just wrote ‘Member” vertically on the side of our logo and sent that out.

 This is a funny file type that you probably won’t be able to see on your computer, but if you send your logo to be printed on promo items, this is probably what they’ll ask for (and if you don’t, they’ll charge you a fee).
+Be sure to ask for a .svg of all the types of your logo (example: color, all black, all white, tall, etc.)

 Original Design File